 13 Finalisation of application

-(1) The Regulator must decide on an application in the prescribed manner within 120 days-
+(1) The Regulator must grant or refuse an application in the manner prescribed by rule within 120 days-

 (a) after the expiration of the period contemplated in section 11(2)(d), if no objections have been received; or

-(b) after receiving the information contemplated in section 12(b).
+(b) after receiving the response of the applicant as contemplated in section 12(a) or after receiving the information contemplated in section 12(b), whichever is the later date.

 (2) The Regulator must provide the applicant with a copy of its decision as well as the reasons for the decision.

-(3) The Regulator must issue separate licences for-

-(a) the operation of generation, transmission and distribution facilities;

-(b) the import and export of electricity; or

-(c) trading.

-(4) The Regulator is not obliged to issue a licence and may issue only one licence per applicant for each of the activities contemplated in subsection (3).
+(3) The Regulator must issue separate licences for the activities listed in items (aa) to (gg) of section 4(a)(i).

 14 Conditions of licence